 J-2 visa holders (dependents of J-1 visa holders) are eligible to apply for work authorization from USCIS upon arrival to the US.
 In general, a J-2 dependent can apply for work authorization by submitting a Form I-765 and supporting documents to USCIS.
-Upon approval, the applicant will receive an Employment Authorization Document (EAD) authorizing work on a part-time or full-time basis in virtually any capacity.
+Upon approval, the applicant will receive an Employment Authorization Document (EAD) authorizing work on a part-time or full-time basis.

 J-2 visa holders must submit the following to USCIS:

 - Form I-765, Application for Employment Authorization

 - $410 check or money order payable to U.S. Department of Homeland Security

 - Letter explaining why work authorization is sought and how the employment will be supplemental to the J-1 visa holder’s income/funding

 - Photocopies of the J-2 and J-1’s current and prior DS-2019s

 - Copy of the J-2 passport identification page

 - Copy of the J-2 visa stamp page